Quantcast

 This is another trait that drives me up the wall.
 Do you get backhanded compliments like, "You did so much better on this than I thought you would"?
 Is your boss's humor really hard to read?
 When you try and receive feedback from them, is it so unclear that you're exhausted after meeting with them or reading their emails?
 Does it feel like you never receive clear instructions?
 Do they spend—and by that, I mean waste—a lot of time exerting their authority by enforcing petty and pointless rules?
 Are they really warm to you on one day and cold as ice the next?

 If so, none of this is normal behavior; it doesn't matter how used to it you've become.
-And if there's a part of you that wonders why someone would go through the drama of being passive aggressive, typically it's because it's the kind of behavior that is easier rationalize (at least in their own minds) over being frank or direct (which could lead to confrontation).
-Yes, it's exhausting, but since it's hard to pinpoint what a passive aggressive person is doing, they can keep triggering you without directly being seen—or reported—as being a bad guy or girl.
+And if there's a part of you that wonders why someone would go through the drama of being passive-aggressive, typically it's because it's the kind of behavior that is easier rationalize (at least in their own minds) over being frank or direct (which could lead to confrontation).
+Yes, it's exhausting, but since it's hard to pinpoint what a passive-aggressive person is doing, they can keep triggering you without directly being seen—or reported—as being a bad guy or girl.

 They’ve Got a Selective Memory

 They told you that you could take Friday off.
 Then when Thursday rolls around, they give you a ton of work that's due by Monday.
 During a staff meeting, assignments are clearly delegated.
 Oh, but a week later, you get an email about doing something that was never previously discussed.
-You schedule a meeting with your supervisor because you are interested in a position that was recently posted in-housed.
+You schedule a meeting with your supervisor because you are interested in a position that was recently posted in-house.
 They agree to keep you in mind but then hire someone who has never worked for the company before.
 And, to all of these things, your boss comes at you on some, "Oh…did we discuss that?
 I don't recall."

 While there are times when that might be the case, just like it is your responsibility to remember to come to work on time and remember to do your job, it is your boss's responsibility to remember to keep their word.
 A selective memory is a not-so-low-key sign of a lack of respect.
 Who can remain in a healthy and productive relationship with anyone who doesn't respect them?